Breads/Pizza/Pasta | Condiments/Sauces/Dips

 What is Basil Pesto?

-**Note** You can also add Pine nuts, Walnuts or Almonds along with Parmigiano-Reggiano if you want to make this a pesto.
+**Note** You can also add pine nuts, walnuts, almonds, and Parmigiano-Reggiano if you want to make this a pesto.

-• Put all ingredients in the food processor and whiz it around until it comes together.
+• Put all ingredients in the food processor and whiz until it comes together.

-• If you need to add more olive oil do so from the top until it comes together like oatmeal consistency.
+• Add more olive oil if needed until it comes with an oatmeal consistency.

-• Spray a muffin tin with cooking spray and spoon fill the tin with the mixture.
+• Spray a muffin tin with cooking spray and spoon the mixture into each cup.

 • Cover it with plastic wrap and put it into the freezer.

-• Once solid run a plastic knife around the edges and pop the basil disk out.
+• Once frozen run a plastic knife around the edges and pop the basil disk out.

 There you have it, a fresh basil disk ready to go into the freezer for future use.